List of tallest buildings in Seattle: Post-recession boom

 Recent high-rise development in Seattle has been concentrated in the Denny Triangle and South Lake Union areas to the north of Downtown Seattle, both rezoned to support development in the 2000s after decades of supporting industrial and low-rise commercial establishments.
 Office development came first to the Denny Triangle area in the mid-2000s, with the construction of the United States Courthouse (2004) and 1918 Eighth Avenue (2009).
 In 2012, Amazon.com announced their intention to relocate their South Lake Union headquarters to a complex of high-rises in Denny Triangle; the first towers, the 520 ft Doppler and Day 1, opened in 2016, and at least three more towers are in development.
 The Denny Triangle also hosts the region's largest hotel, the 45-story Hyatt Regency Seattle near the Washington State Convention Center, which was completed in 2018.

 Residential developments in the Denny Triangle area above 400 ft include Aspira (2010), Premiere on Pine, Cirrus, Kinects, Stratus, McKenzie Apartments, and AMLI Arc.
 The Denny Way corridor in South Lake Union, upzoned in 2013 by the city council, has at least seven high-rise residential buildings above 400 ft in height, including the completed Kiara and 1120 Denny Way.
 Other parts of downtown Seattle have also been host to recent high-rise residential development, including the twin Insignia Towers in Belltown, Tower 12, Helios, and West Edge Tower near Pike Place Market.

+Cityscape

-Tallest completed buildings
+Tallest buildings

 This list ranks Seattle skyscrapers that stand at least 400 ft tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The "Year" column indicates the year in which a building was completed.
 Freestanding observation towers, while not habitable buildings, are included for comparison purposes; however, they are not ranked.

-Tallest under construction, approved and proposed
+Tallest under construction or proposed

 Under construction

 This lists skyscrapers that are under construction in Seattle that are expected to rise over 400 ft, but are not yet completed structures.